-A couple of days ago I read a blog post from a young father that was interesting, thought-provoking, a wonderful example of Godly parenting, and something I think is worth expounding on.
+A while back I read a blog post from a young father that was interesting, thought-provoking, a wonderful example of Godly parenting, and something I think is worth expounding on.
 The subject: Three reasons why they had decided to not allow their children to participate in sleepovers.
 The writer stated that as parents, it was his and his wife’s responsibility to keep their children safe and to do whatever they could to protect them from danger—and that in their opinion protecting them included not allowing sleepovers.
 He went on to explain his reasoning, which was based on his own personal experience as a child; experiences that included being exposed to pornography and being subjected to sinful and illegal acts.
 He went on to say that while his wife’s experiences weren’t that severe, she, too, had been exposed to things she wished she wouldn’t have been.

 As I read this article I remembered a few sleepovers I’d been to that weren’t so great.
 Quite honestly my parents could have been a lot more particular than they were—for my safety and protection.
 Nothing too terribly bad happened, but there were times when things could have, and I would have been right there in the middle of it all.